 Current expenditure represents routine expenditure for operational and administrative activities.
 Spending on civil servants’ salaries is an example.
 Another example is goods and services for office equipment and public services.
 This expenditure is routine and paid for by the government regularly.

-Capital expenditure represents productive spending by the government.
+Capital expenditure represents productive government spending.
 Sometimes, we call it fixed capital formation.
-An example is spending on infrastructures such as roads, bridges, ports, railways, and airports.
+An example is spending on infrastructure such as roads, bridges, ports, railways, and airports.

-Transfer payments are monetary payments to the private sector without involving the exchange of goods and services.
+Transfer payments are monetary payments to the private sector that do not involve the exchange of goods and services.
 Examples are unemployment benefits, scholarship grants, and social security benefits.
-Because no goods and services are exchanged – and therefore do not represent expenditures for production – this component is excluded from the GDP calculation under the expenditure approach.
+Because no goods and services are exchanged—and therefore do not represent expenditures for production—this component is excluded from the GDP calculation under the expenditure approach.

 Government spending contributes to increasing potential GDP.
 For example, investment in infrastructure creates a multiplier effect on the economy by stimulating business activity and the mobility of goods and services.
 Finally, such investments also increase the economy’s productive capacity in the long run.